 Friends Select School requires that students be dressed in a manner that reflects the school's mission and demonstrates respect for the community.
-The dress code is aligned with Friends Select's Diversity and Transgender Statements, and is intended to respect every student's identity.
+The dress code is aligned with Friends Select's Diversity and Transgender Statements and is intended to respect every student's identity.
 The school therefore asks the following of its students:

 - a.
-Clothing must cover the chest, stomach, back, torso and buttocks at all times.
-Footwear must be worn at all times. - b.
+Students Must Wear - Top (shirt, blouse, sweatshirt, sweater, tank/halter top, etc.) - o Bottom (pants, shorts, skirt, dress, leggings, romper, etc.) - Shoes - b.
 Clothing must not contain writing or images that include direct or indirect references to violence, profanity, sexual issues, alcohol, or drugs - c.
 Clothing must not include military dress, camouflage, or military logos - d.
-Clothing must not reveal undergarments - e.
-Clothing must not exhibit superheroes - f.
+Clothing must not exhibit superheroes - e.
 Clothing must not include images or language that creates a demeaning, intimidating, or hostile environment based on any protected class, including but not limited to race, gender, religion, sexuality, nationality, ethnicity, sex, age, socioeconomic class, physical or mental disability, citizenship.